Nashipur: Nashipur Akhara

 Nashipur Akhara is situated close to the Nashipur Rajbari on the east of the Bhagirathi River.
-The motto of the Akhra is to remain a bachelor for one's life.
-It is actually here where every year Jhulan Yatra and the famous fair is held.
-People from far off assemble here to witness the dramas held on this auspicious occasion.
-In the Nashipur Akhra very old articles like huge utensils and even a vintage car is kept in a small room rather garage, but none of them have proper maintenance.
-However, it is free for public analysis.
+The motto of the Akhra is to "remain a bachelor for one's life."
+It is actually here where every year Jhulan Yatra and the fair is held.
+People from far off assemble here to witness the dramas held on this occasion.
+In the Nashipur Akhra, very old artifacts like huge utensils and even a vintage car is kept in a small room rather garage, but none of them have proper maintenance, although, it is free for public analysis.